MIURA RS

 The best paraglider is whichever one is best suited to the particular pilot.

-Who should fly the Miura RS?
+Who is the Miura RS for?

 With 48 cells and its efficient speed system, it offers climb and glide performance that is outstanding in this class, and which will still put a smile on your face even after years.
 We have also refined its handling so that you will always be in full control of the situation even in turbulent thermals.
 And if conditions should ever become rougher than was expected, RAST will help you maintain pressure in the canopy.